KQM-git/HSRNews/readme.md

 During the event, if you submit a strategy guide on the event page that meets the event requirements, you will be deemed to have successfully participated.

 In this round of the strategy guide competition, we are currently collecting strategies for new characters: Jingliu (Destruction: Ice), Topaz & Numby (The Hunt: Fire), and Guinaifen (Nihility: Fire), along with the "Aetherium Wars" limited-time event, and Simulated Universe.
-Please use [ StarRail1.4 ] in your title, and post with the topics #gameguides and #HonkaiStarRail to make your works more popular!
+Please use [Star Rail 1.4] in your title, and post with the topics #gameguides and #HonkaiStarRail to make your works more popular!

 ### Event Period